lilyrawat/Image-Manipulation/README.md

 ```

-To Change the format of the image, add parameter format=png as follows:
+To Change the format of the image, add the parameter format=png as follows:

 ```
 http://localhost:3000/editImage?url=https://assets-prd.ignimgs.com/2022/08/17/top25animecharacters-blogroll-1660777571580.jpg&format=png